DS-100/fa20/syllabus.md

 - OH will serve as a one-stop shop for students to get help with assignments.
 - Office Hours can be accessed via [oh.ds100.org](https://oh.ds100.org), where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff.
 - The instructors will also be hosting conceptual office hours.
 These will be reflected on the [Calendar](../calendar).
+- We are also holding "lost office hours" once a week.
+These are designed to accommodate students who are behind on material and would like help catching up.
+These are meant for conceptual questions only, not for assignment help.
+These will also be reflected on the [Calendar](../calendar).

 <br>